 Our Language Arts and Leadership conference is rooted in the arts and humanities.
 However, given my experiences working with Digital East St. Louis, I reached out to Matt Johnson, Instructional Design and Curriculum Specialist for the STEM Center, to provide suggestions on topics related to science that we might include in one of our sessions.
 We decided to concentrate on astrophysics.
 Matt provided a short overview, which I read and recorded.
-I added instrumentals by Just Blaze, primarily because he's a self-described "tech geek."
+I added instrumentals by music producer Just Blaze, primarily because he's a self-described "tech geek."
 We also included a selection of images that corresponded to the topics that Matt discussed such as the Big Bang Theory, the Hubble Space Telescope, and Neil deGrasse Tyson.

 The students listened to the audio and viewed the images on our tablets.
 They then responded to questions about what information they found most interesting concerning astrophysics.
 Here's a sample of their responses:

 • I like the idea that they have telescopes that can explore and see outer space beyond our stars to what may be or what have been other galaxies and universes.